Intermediate9 questionsFull Guide

 example()

-The var x inside example is hoisted to the top of that function's scope.
-So inside the function, x is a completely separate variable from the global x.
-The first log gets the local undefined, not the global 1.
-This surprises most developers.
+The var x inside example is hoisted to the top of that function's scope — completely separate from the global x.
+The function creates a new Environment Record, and x is registered there as undefined.
+This shadows the global x for the entire function body.

-const p = new Person('Alice') // ReferenceError — in TDZ
+const p = new Person('Alice') // ReferenceError: Cannot access 'Person' before initialization

 class Person {